Julie Fisher, Executive Director, Department of Heritage and Arts

 Prior to her current assignment, Fisher was a four-term State Representative, representing Fruit Heights, Kaysville and Farmington.
 During her time as a policymaker, Fisher was selected to the Executive Committee of the National Conference of State Legislatures, where she served as vice chair of the Labor and Economic Development Committee for three years.
 She was presented with the Utah Museums Association "Public Service" award in 2011; the Utah Medical Association "Distinguished Legislative Service" award in 2010; the Davis County Chamber of Commerce "Leadership Award" in 2008; and the Davis County Republican Women "Representative of the Year" award in 2006.

 Fisher graduated from Indiana University with a Bachelor of Arts degree in Journalism.
 She is an avid reader of books on history and politics.
-They spend time doing genealogy research on their family, and helping others research their family history.
-They are also collectors of historical documents.
-She and her husband have four children and two grandchildren.
+She and her husband love collecting historical documents, spending time doing genealogy research on their family, and helping others research their family history.
+They have four children and four grandchildren.